 Data collection and analysis

 Two review authors assessed trial eligibility and risk of bias and undertook data extraction independently.
 We analysed the treatment effects in the individual trials and reported the risk ratio and risk difference for dichotomous data and mean difference (MD) for continuous data, with respective 95% confidence intervals (CIs).
 We used a fixed-effect model in meta-analyses and explored the potential causes of heterogeneity in sensitivity analyses.
-We assessed the quality of evidence at the outcome level using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.

 Overall, the data do not provide strong or consistent evidence that responsive feeding affects important outcomes for preterm infants or their families.
-Some (low quality) evidence exists that preterm infants fed in response to feeding and satiation cues achieve full oral feeding earlier than infants fed prescribed volumes at scheduled intervals.
-This finding should be interpreted cautiously because of methodological weaknesses in the included trials.
+Some evidence exists that preterm infants fed in response to feeding and satiation cues achieve full oral feeding earlier than infants fed prescribed volumes at scheduled intervals.
+However, this finding should be interpreted cautiously because of methodological weaknesses in the included trials.
 A large RCT would be needed to confirm this finding and to determine if responsive feeding of preterm infants affects other important outcomes.